-The Eldon, Missouri site is the newest addition to RISE and approached DLF in February of 2021 with interest in the program.
-They have begun building their core team, have established a location, and already have interest from 4 families.
+The Eldon, Missouri, group is the newest addition to RISE and approached DLF in February of 2021 with interest in the program.
+They have begun building their core team, have established a location, and already have interest from four families.
 They plan to develop the core team and establish resources within the community before planning a start date.

-The next steps for RISE expansion are to focus efforts to develop and improve RISE as a product and service.
-DLF is creating additional tools, video trainings and webinars, handbooks, and a community action plan that will be available to each community.
-RISE staff will expand outreach and marketing to new communities and develop tracking systems for growth.
+The next steps are to focus efforts to develop and improve RISE as a product and service.
+DLF is creating tools such as virtual trainings and webinars, and a Community Action Plan handbook that will be available to each community.
+Outreach and marketing to new communities has begun, and tracking systems for growth will be developed.
 DLF will also continue to improve customer service and assist in the implementation of RISE by developing guidelines that provide clarity and direction.
 Program sustainability in each community will be a primary focus of training and technical assistance.
-Research and planning in each community and an assessment of its financial support systems are also being developed and are considered to be crucial steps to assess and plan programming to move forward to implementation.
+Each community is unique, therefore several months of research and planning are necessary prior to launching RISE.
+In addition, an assessment of the financial support systems is a crucial step prior to implementing programming.
+To reach financial stability, communities need alternatives to payday lending, banking systems that help repair credit, and financial education.